 CREATE TABLE

-A detached partition remains as a standalone table and can be queried directly if needed.
+A detached partition remains as a standalone table and can be backed up, queried directly, or dropped later.